-Important information for applicants holding an EU-passport: once accepted to the DAI's program you are of course most welcome to come and live in the Netherlands, but please not study at DAI does not necessarily require that you are registered and based in this country.
+Important information for applicants holding an EU-passport: once accepted to the DAI's program you are of course most welcome to come and live in the Netherlands, but please note that study with DAI does not necessarily require that you must be registered and based in this country.

 The DAI is a full-time program (it asks you to dedicate between 4 and 5 days per week to your research) but it does not require your presence in Arnhem or even The Netherlands on a PERMANENT base; it is possible to travel back and forth from wherever you are residing (in the Netherlands or abroad).
 During the monthly DAI-week your presence is however CONDITIONAL.
 DAI will then take care of your accommodation.

 To students who are nevertheless interested in moving to Arnhem (conveniently located in regard to train- or highway connections with Amsterdam, Utrecht and German cities like, Frankfurt and Düsseldorf) we can perhaps offer our help in finding you a place to stay.
 Note that the costs of housing and living in Arnhem in general are lower then in Rotterdam, let alone Amsterdam.

 Once you've been accepted to our program and are wishing to register in the Netherlands but not necessarily planning to live in Arnhem you are welcome to seek our advice about housing -possibilities in other Dutch cities.
 But please note that our capacities to help you in this regard are fairly limited.
 You will also have to check whether you need a visa (MVV) or a residence permit (VVR).
 For more information about coming to, and/ or studying in the Netherlands, we are happy to be able to direct you to information provided by (former) DAI students.
 For very specific questions you are requested to get in touch with Rik Fernhout.

 Nuffic, the Dutch organisation for internationalisation in education, provides extensive information about studying in the Netherlands:https://www.studyinholland.nl